-Alberta Health and Alberta Agriculture and Foresty noted a 34% increase in tick cases from 2015 to 2016.
+Alberta Health and Alberta Agriculture and Forestry noted a 34% increase in tick cases from 2015 to 2016.
 Public Health Agency of Canada reported a 50 percent increase since the year before.
-In all cases, 20% of wood ticks are reported to carry Lyme disease.
+In all cases, 20 percent of wood ticks are reported to carry Lyme disease.

 So far no Lyme disease has been detected in Alberta.

 - Wear long sleeves and light coloured clothing

 - Tuck your clothing in, limit exposure of skin to elements

 - Wear a bug repellant containing DEET or picaridin

 - Check your clothing for ticks before you take them off or throw them into the dryer on a quick timer to kill any ticks or insects that may have tagged along

 - If you’re bringing your pet into the mountains, ensure that they have tick repellant as well.
 Check and comb through their fur after you get them home

 - If you show any symptoms of Lyme disease, go see a physician immediately